AU-BCE-EE/ALFAM2/README.md

 See the [Releases page](https://github.com/AU-BCE-EE/ALFAM2/releases) for all available releases.
 The `@v3.2` bit in the command above is from the release *tag*.

-For other branches using the `ref` argument.
+For other branches using the `ref` argument, but based on how the branches are used, this doesn't typically make sense for regular users.

 # Package use
 Once the package is installed, load it.